liorcode/cloud-computing-course/messaging-app/README.md

 Parameters:

 - `date` - Optional: The date from which to get the messages.
 If not provided, all messages are returned.
-This is useful to get only new messages since the last time the user checked for messages, and also for pagination - pass the `nextPageToken` from the previous response to get the next page of messages.
+This is useful to get only new messages since the last time the user checked for messages, and also for pagination - you need to pass the `nextPageToken` from the previous response to get the next page of messages.